AabisAI-11/Python-Learning/Python-Learning/LEAD-CLASSIFICATION-LOGIC.md

 ## Tech Stack
 - Language: Python
-- Concepts Used: Functions, Boolean Logic, Conditional Branching, User Input and output and Using for loop.
+- Concepts Used: Functions,Conditional Branching, User Input/output and Using for loop.

 ##  Future Roadmap (Coming Soon)
 - [ ] Integration with Google Sheets API.